contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ## Newsletter reader

-The frontend module "Newsletter reader" is used to display the details of a specific newsletter.
+The front end module "Newsletter reader" is used to display the details of a specific newsletter.
 The module obtains the ID or the alias of the newsletter via the URL, so that newsletters can be specifically linked via permanent links:

 `www.example.com/newslettereader/newsletteralias.html`